 - Be Honest: Ask your barber if a previous cut didn’t work if you don’t like it.

-- Ask Questions: Don’t be shy to ask when you don’t understand a term or technique.
+- Ask Questions: Do not hesitate to ask when you don’t understand a term or technique.

-If you will master basic haircut terminology and know which styles work best for you, and how you will communicate that to the barbershop … you will leave the barbershop confidence.
+If you master basic haircut terminology and know which styles work best for you and how you will communicate that to the barbershop … you will leave the barbershop confident.
 Whether you want a classic fade, textured layers, or a solid pompadour, the most important thing is to bridge that gap between you and your barber’s craft.

 Mia Patel is a grooming expert focused on men's health and skincare, sharing advice on products, routines, and tips for a polished look.